I’ve been a champion of the packed school lunch ever since the day I was frightened by a fish stick in first grade.

 - Use pre-packaged snacks or chips.
 This might be a tad more expensive than buying a giant bag-o-chips, but I find the convenience worth it.
 You can also bag up a week’s worth of chips yourself.

 - Train your kids to eat whole fruits–they already come with the perfect wrappers.
-Small whole apples and easy peel mandarin oranges are perfect for lunch.
+Small whole apples and easy to peel mandarin oranges are perfect for lunch.

 Make it Easy Tips